LiptakDani/advent_of_code_2024/3/part_2/task.md

 Handle the new instructions; what do you get if you add up all of the results of just the enabled multiplications?

 Answer:

-Although it hasn't changed, you can still get your puzzle input.

-You can also [Shareon Bluesky Twitter Mastodon] this puzzle.